-Located in Long Island City, Queens, this new, 127,000 SF, 6-story purpose-built, family shelter brings 150 studio, 1-br, and 2-br units to formerly homeless families.
+Located in Long Island City, Queens, this new, 127,000 SF, 6-story purpose-built, family shelter brings 150 studio, 1-br, and 2-br units to homeless families.
 Codeveloped by Urban Builders Collaborative (UBC), Bowery Residents' Committee (BRC), and the Department of Homeless Services (DHS), the project aims to offer a secure and supportive environment with onsite counseling, medical, and childcare services.
-The building’s design carefully balances communal amenities with private residential spaces.
+The building’s design meets the challenge of balancing bright, transparent communal areas with calm, private residences.
+Its layout emphasizes clear sight lines and access to nature, fostering safety and wellness for the multigenerational residents.

-The main entrance on 11th Street features large storefront windows and a glazed entrance vestibule, creating an inviting, transparent connection to the streetscape.
-These elements offer clear views of sidewalk activity from the security desk.
-Past the lobby, a visitor’s lounge adjoins the security desk, providing a dedicated place for visitors and residents to meet.
-The ground floor houses a family intake office, daycare, multipurpose classroom, and a landscaped, three-tiered courtyard with a sloping path bridging a 7' grade change.
-The classroom opens to a lower yard with play structures, while the intake office connects to the upper yard with seating.
+On 11th Street, a glazed vestibule and large storefront windows create a welcoming, transparent entry, allowing clear views of the street from the security desk.
+Past the lobby, a visitor’s lounge beside the security desk creates a comfortable, defined setting for visitors to meet with residents.
+The ground floor houses a family intake office, daycare, classrooms, and a landscaped, three-tiered courtyard with a sloping path bridging a 7' grade change.
+Classrooms open to a lower yard with play structures, while the intake office connects to the upper yard with seating.
 Courtyard access is also available from the elevator lobby.

-The exterior showcases a dark grey brick base, with vertical brick elements breaking down the façade.
-As the brick wraps around the corners, it transitions into a cream-colored EIFS, arranged in an oversized honeycomb pattern, adding depth and texture to the façade.
+The building features a dark grey brick base and vertical brick elements that breakdown the façade.
+As the brick wraps around the corners, it transitions into a cream-colored EIFS arranged in an oversized honeycomb pattern, adding depth and texture to the façade.
 The project follows 2020 Enterprise Green Community Standards.

 Client: Bowery Residents' Committee (BRC) & Urban Builders Collaborative (UBC).